HTML Basic Tags

 Heading Tags

-Heading tags in HTML (<h1> to <h6>) are used to define headings and subheadings, and they play a crucial role in organizing and structuring content.
+HTML heading tags ( (<h1> to <h6>) ) structure content hierarchically, enhancing readability and organization on web pages.
 Each heading level represents a different level of importance, with <h1> being the most important and <h6> the least.

 Purpose of HTML Tags